Where is the mobile market now and what does it mean for Android or iOS parking management systems?

 Being familiar with an OS’s ecosystem plays a key factor in a consumer’s decision to stick with an OS.
 Something that would seem to work in Apple’s favor.
 Apps are another significant deciding factor in sticking with an OS.
 Google Play is gaining fast on the iTunes store and will eventually overtake it but currently, Apple apps generate 4x more profit.

 Google’s stock would seem expensive at $828 dollars but it is, in fact, at a healthy average in terms of PEG ratio according to the average S&P 500 stock.
 Profits are nice and healthy, but the earnings growth could use improvement.
 Net income however, is very good at $10.56 billion.
 Total cash is $44.62 billion compared to $7.90 billion in debt.
+This might make investing in a smart parking system using Android an idea worth exploring.

 Apple Vs Google: Mirrored opposites in stock fluctuations